-1. Introduction
+1 Introduction

-Structured peer-to-peer overlays, such as CAN [18], Chord [23], Pastry [20] and Tapestry [11], provide a useful substrate for building distributed applications.
+Structured peer-to-peer overlays, such as CAN [15], Chord [19], Pastry [16] and Tapestry [22], provide a useful substrate for building distributed applications.
 They map object keys to overlay nodes and offer a lookup primitive to send a message to the node responsible for a key.
-Overlay nodes maintain routing state to route messages towards the nodes responsible for their destination keys.
-Structured overlays have been used to implement, for example, archival stores [8, 21], file systems [16], Web caches [12], and application-level multicast systems [26, 7, 6].
+Overlay nodes maintain some routing state to route messages towards the nodes responsible for their destination keys.
+Structured overlays have been used to implement, for example, archival stores [7, 17], file systems [13], Web caches [10], and application-level multicast systems [23, 6, 5].

 However, there are concerns about the performance and dependability of these overlays in realistic environments.
-Several studies [22, 1] have shown that current p2p environments have high churn rates: nodes join and leave the overlay continuously and do not stay in the overlay for long.
-This paper presents MSPastry, which is a new implementation of Pastry [20] that includes techniques to achieve high dependability and good performance in realistic environments.
+Several studies [18, 1] have shown that current peer-to-peer environments have high churn rates: nodes join and leave the overlay continuously and do not stay in the overlay for long.
+This paper presents MSPastry, which is a new implementation of Pastry [16] that includes techniques to achieve high dependability and good performance in realistic environments.